azmi-fursa/SeeTreeTask/README.md

 i) Flask, in order to install: ```apt install python3-flask``` \
 ii) Docker Desktop - to install, follow the instructions here : https://docs.docker.com/desktop/windows/install/ \
 iii) Python, to install, follow instructions: https://www.python.org/downloads/ \
 iv) Finally, you need to have GIT installed on your terminal.
-I strongly suggest working with "Git Bash", to download: https://git-scm.com/downloads \
+I strongly suggest working with "Git Bash", to download: https://git-scm.com/downloads

-Now that you have everything you need to work with the app, follow these simple steps to access the application: \
+Now that you have everything you need to work with the app, follow one of the three possible methods to access the application: \

 ## To use the application locally with flask:
 i) ```git clone https://github.com/azmi-fursa/SeeTreeTask.git```\